Majed-MD-AI/ATLAS-ICU-Deterioration-Prediction/README.md

 ---

+## Requirements
+- Python
+- pandas
+- scikit-learn

+---

+## How to Run
+1. Open the notebook
+2. Run all cells

+---

 ## 👤 Author

 Majed Hamad
 Medical Doctor transitioning into Clinical AI

+---

 Focused on building intelligent systems that bridge medicine and machine learning.